mmistakes/minimal-mistakes/_posts/2024-03-08-big-kotlin-tutorial.md

 I also made a video version of this guide as a YouTube playlist which you can watch [here](https://www.youtube.com/playlist?list=PLmtsMNDRU0BwGCBDIKKQNLYycRTnQzMfp).

 > If you go through this guide saying "hmm, Kotlin looks cool", I encourage you to go _deep_.
 For that, I think you'll like [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
 It's a jam-packed, long-form, hands-on course where you'll write not hundreds but _thousands_ of lines of code from scratch in dozens of examples and exercises, including an _image processing project_ that you can use for your own pictures.

+[^time]: Don't be fooled by the estimated "read time".
+If you can go through this guide at 200 words per minute as this blog is usually set up to estimate, then you're either a genius or a Kotlin expert already.
+My advice: take about 2-3x the estimated time here, to understand the code examples as well.

 ## 2. Getting Started